coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 However, printing, especially pretty-printing, also requires some care.
-We may want specific indentations, line breaks, alignment if on several lines, etc. For pretty-printing, Coq relies on OCaml formatting library, which provides indentation and automatic line breaks depending on page width by means of *formatting boxes*.
+We may want specific indentations, line breaks, alignment if on several lines, etc. For pretty-printing, Rocq relies on OCaml formatting library, which provides indentation and automatic line breaks depending on page width by means of *formatting boxes*.